ARRIVALS AND

 During the rides, does a support van follow us?

 A van will follow on the more difficult rides, more than 100 km and with significant climbing (ex.
 Monte Baldo, Tremosine).
 Private tours can request a support van as part of their customized package.
+Guides on any ride are always in communication with the hotel, and assistance is just a phone call away.

 If my bike breaks down during the ride, how will I get back?